glouppe/info8002-large-scale-data-systems/lecture1.md

 ---

-# Distributed computing for data science
+# Theme 5: Distributed computing for data science

-XXX
+- *What are the distributed computing systems for data science?*

-- MapReduce
+    - Map Reduce (Hadoop)
-- Graph computational systems
+    - Computational graph systems (Spark, Tensorflow, (Py)Torch)
-- Data science on a budget
+- *Is distributed computing always necessary?*

 ---

-# Distributed storage systems
+# Theme 6: Distributed storage systems

-XXX
+- *How do you locate where things are and access them?*
     - Distributed file systems
     - Key-value stores

+- *How do you record and share sensitive data?*
     - Block chain

 ---